-2.1 Experimental Design
+2.1 Experimental design

-In our experiments we use a double nesting approach.
-The large-scale driving fields are produced by the Max Planck Institute for Meteorology Earth System Model in Paleo Mode (MPI-ESM-P; Stevens et al., 2013), compliant with the PMIP3/CMIP5

-- 110 protocol (Paleoclimate Modelling Intercomparison Project; Braconnot et al., 2012), for two 20 years time slices extracted from 150-year-long simulations at the LGM standard (21 ka BP, Greenland Stadial 2, GS2; Rasmussen et al., 2014) and PI.
-Then, the International Center for Theoretical Physics RCM RegCM4 (Elguindi et al., 2014; Giorgi et al., 2012) is nested into the MPI-ESM-P model with an intermediate 50 km resolution domain, which in turn drives a high-resolution domain at 12 km grid spacing.
-The 20-year-long RCM data are then post-processed by removing an initial 1-year spin-up period and the four - 115 grid point wide lateral buffer zone, an area on the edge of the domain where the MPI-ESM-P forcing conditions are assimilated by the RegCM4 (e.g., Giorgi, 2019).
+In our experiments, we use a double-nesting approach.
+The large-scale driving fields are produced by the Max Planck Institute for Meteorology Earth system model in palaeo mode (MPI-ESM-P; Stevens et al., 2013), compliant with the PMIP3-CMIP5 (Palaeoclimate Modelling Intercomparison Project and Coupled Model Intercomparison Project; Braconnot et al., 2012) protocol for two 20-year time slices extracted from 150-year-long simulations at the LGM standard (21 ka; Greenland Stadial 2 or GS2; Rasmussen et al., 2014) and PI.
+Then, the International Centre for Theoretical Physics RCM, RegCM4 (Elguindi et al., 2014; Giorgi et al., 2012), is nested into the MPI-ESM-P model with an intermediate 50 km resolution domain, which in turn drives a high-resolution domain at 12 km grid spacing.
+The 20-yearlong RCM data are then post-processed by removing an initial 1-year spin-up period and the four-grid-point-wide lateral buffer zone, an area on the edge of the domain where the MPI-ESM-P forcing conditions are assimilated by the RegCM4 (e.g. Giorgi, 2019).
 The resulting 19-year-long simulations over the interior of the domain are then used for the analysis.
-Note that this is the first application of the RegCM4 model to paleoclimate simulations over the Alpine region.
-The MPI-ESM-P has already been successfully employed in the study of the LGM (e.g., Pinto and Ludwig, 2020; Stadelmaier et al. 2021), showing a northward shift of the upper-level North-Atlantic jet stream when compared with the multi-model mean - 120 of the CMIP5/PMIP3 and CMIP6/PMIP4 projects (Kageyama et al., 2021).
-This behaviour is possibly associated to a strong influence of the Scandinavian ice sheet in Central Europe.
-Overall, however, the behaviour of the MPI-ESM-P is in line with that of other models (Ludwig et al., 2016) and, given the agreement of this model with proxy records (permafrost and ground cracking extent; Stadelmaier et al. 2021) we can assume that the LGM large-scale circulation is represented in a reasonably accurate way by the MPI-ESM-P, thereby providing realistic forcing data for the RegCM4.
-We evaluated both models against - 125 observations (CRU; Harris et al., 2013) and reanalysis data (ERA-Interim; Dee et al., 2011) after customising the RegCM4 and providing it with a tailored land-use reconstruction.
-The greenhouse gas (GHG) concentrations used in both the global and regional simulations are compliant with the CMIP5/PMIP3 protocol (Braconnot et al., 2012) for 21 ka BP and the PI conditions.
-The MPI-ESM-P uses orbital parameters and ice-sheet reconstruction from the same protocol, while the orbital parameters for the RegCM4 are calculated following the equation proposed by Berger (1978).
-Note that, even though the atmosphere and

-130 glaciers are transient systems, a 20-year-long simulation represents a relatively short interval within the longer temporal framework of the LGM and of the evolution of extended glaciers, and therefore the analysis assumes steady state conditions.
+Note that this is the first application of the RegCM4 model to palaeoclimate simulations over the Alpine region.

+The MPI-ESM-P has already been successfully employed in the study of the LGM (e.g. Pinto and Ludwig, 2020; Stadelmaier et al., 2021), showing a northward shift in the upper-level North Atlantic jet stream when compared with the multi-model mean of the CMIP5-PMIP3 and CMIP6-PMIP4 projects (Kageyama et al., 2021).
+This behaviour is possibly associated with a strong influence of the Scandinavian ice sheet in central Europe.
+Overall, however, the behaviour of the MPI-ESM-P is in line with that of other models (Ludwig et al., 2016), and given the agreement of this model with proxy records (permafrost and ground cracking extent; Stadelmaier et al., 2021), we can assume that the LGM large-scale circulation is represented in a reasonably accurate way by the MPI-ESM-P, thereby providing realistic forcing data for the RegCM4.
+We evaluated both models against observations (Climatic Research Unit - CRU; Harris et al., 2014) and reanalysis data (ERA-Interim; Dee et al., 2011) after customizing the RegCM4 and providing it with a tailored land use reconstruction.
+The greenhouse gas (GHG) concentrations used in both the global and regional simulations are compliant with the CMIP5-PMIP3 protocol (Braconnot et al., 2012) for 21 ka and the PI conditions.
+The MPI-ESM-P uses orbital parameters and ice sheet reconstruction from the same protocol, while the orbital parameters for the RegCM4 are calculated following the equation proposed by Berger (1978).
+Note that even though the atmosphere and glaciers are transient systems, a 20-year-long simulation represents a relatively short interval within the longer temporal framework of the LGM and of the evolution of extended glaciers, and therefore, the analysis assumes steadystate conditions.